 Yana Skakun

 Weymouth and the Isle of Portland together form one of Dorset's most distinctive and photogenic coastal pairings — the Georgian seaside town with its elegant Esplanade and sheltered harbour on one hand, and the extraordinary limestone peninsula of Portland jutting six miles into the English Channel on the other.
 Together they offer wedding photography of extraordinary variety within a compact geography: classical resort architecture, working harbour character, dramatic coastal cliffs, and the otherworldly quarried plateau of Portland above.
+I travel down from Cambridge for weddings across this stretch of the Dorset coast regularly, and it remains one of my favourite parts of the country to photograph precisely because a single day here can move through so many different kinds of light and landscape without ever feeling repetitive.

 Weymouth Esplanade is a long sweep of Georgian and Regency townhouses facing a broad sandy beach — comparable in architectural quality to Brighton or Lyme Regis but less commercially developed, with a more relaxed resort character.
 The Esplanade runs from the harbour mouth north to Greenhill Gardens, with the beach on one side and the multicoloured painted frontages on the other.
 For photography, the morning light from the east illuminates the Esplanade beautifully, turning the varied colours of the frontages warm and rich against the sea.
-The harbour itself — a working commercial and pleasure harbour at the south end of the Esplanade — provides quayside settings with fishing boats, the swing bridge, and the character of a genuine south-coast working port.
+I often bring couples down onto the sand itself in the early morning, well before the beach fills up, when the whole stretch is quiet and the light is doing most of the work for me.

-Chesil Beach is an 18-mile tombolo of graded flint and chert pebbles connecting Portland to the Dorset mainland — one of the most extraordinary coastal landforms in Britain, the subject of a famous novel by Ian McEwan and a textbook example of storm beach formation.
-The shingle bank rises several metres above the sea and has a steep, angled profile on both sides — the lagoon (The Fleet) on the landward side, the open Channel on the seaward face.
-For photography, Chesil has a bleakness and power that is deliberately challenging: the monochrome pebble expanse, the sound of breaking waves on the shingle, and the complete absence of shade or shelter create a raw coastal setting quite unlike the more hospitable beaches of Studland or the Jurassic Coast to the east.
-For couples who want something genuinely dramatic and unconventional, Chesil provides precisely that.
+Chesil Beach is an eighteen-mile tombolo of graded flint and chert pebbles connecting Portland to the Dorset mainland — one of the most extraordinary coastal landforms in Britain, familiar to many as the setting of Ian McEwan's novel of the same name, and a textbook example of storm beach formation.
+The shingle bank rises several metres above the sea and has a steep, angled profile on both sides — the calm, brackish lagoon of the Fleet on the landward side, the open Channel on the seaward face.

-Discuss your Weymouth or Portland wedding →
+Planning a Weymouth or Portland wedding

 Yana Skakun